JuliaAttic/QuDirac.jl/docs/constructing_states.md

 julia> nfactors(k)
 3
 ```

-The number of factors is encoded in the type information of a state (e.g. the `3` in `Ket{KroneckerDelta, 3}` above) and can be retrieved using the `nfactors` function.

 Just as with single labels, one is free to use labels of any type for multi-factor states: